General

 Most supply chain leaders recognize this tension.
 Compressing delivery timelines exposes inefficiencies that were previously hidden in longer fulfillment windows.

-Fragmented fulfillment networks, for instance, become a major constraint.
+Fragmented fulfillment networks become a major constraint.
 Dark stores, retail outlets, and distribution centers often operate independently, leading to poor utilization and unnecessary duplication of effort.
 At the same time, demand volatility creates constant mismatches between capacity and order volumes, particularly during peak hours.

 Static routing further compounds the problem.
 Plans created at the start of the day rarely survive real-world conditions.
 Traffic disruptions, order changes, and on-ground delays quickly render them obsolete.
-Without real-time visibility, operations teams are forced into reactive firefighting.
+Without real-time visibility, operations teams are forced into reactive firefighting — a pattern that is especially costly when the US quick e-commerce market alone is valued at $8.78 billion and growing at 8.2% CAGR through 2032.

 24% to 34% of consumers expect their groceries to be delivered within a 2-hour window